 Add up the points in the brackets to find out where your habits fall on the spectrum between healthy eating and sneaky eating.

 [0 to 1] Congrats!
 You don’t feel pressured to hide your eating habits from anyone.

 You don’t think of certain foods as “bad” or feel a need to conform to what your friends and family are eating.
 Instead, you know that you should eat in moderation and that you shouldn’t feel guilty about it.

-“Ideally, you would allow yourself to eat all kinds of foods as long as you ground your eating behavior in good nutrition,” says Eve Freidl, MD, a psychiatrist at Columbia University Clinic for Anxiety and Related Disorders in New York City, who specializes in eating disorders.
+“Ideally, you would allow yourself to eat all kinds of foods as long as you ground your eating behaviour in good nutrition,” says Eve Freidl, MD, a psychiatrist at Columbia University Clinic for Anxiety and Related Disorders in New York City, who specializes in eating disorders.
 That means having three regular meals and one to two snacks a day, each of which should contain a mix of protein, carbohydrates, fats, and different vitamins and minerals.

 [2 to 4] You have a few “sneaky” eater traits.

 You might be internalizing some of the messages society sends out—namely, that certain foods are “bad” for you.
 Problem is, when we take that message to heart, it triggers feelings of guilt or shame that prompt us to eat those foods in private, away from the perceived judgmental eyes of our friends or family members.
 In fact, this pattern can become a vicious cycle that’s hard to break.